vjrantal/SCAMP/README.md

 After you have created the account, be sure to note the **account URI**, and one of its **keys**.
 These can be found by viewing the settings->keys blade in the Azure portal.

 Next up, you'll need to [create a database](https://azure.microsoft.com/en-us/documentation/articles/documentdb-create-database/), and [a collection](https://azure.microsoft.com/en-us/documentation/articles/documentdb-create-collection/).
 Note the name of the database and the collection as these will be used to set up the runtime configuration for SCAMP later in this document

+### Create an Azure Web App
+If you intend to make SCAMP available to others, you will need to create an Azure Web App to host the solution so others can access it.

 ### Setting Azure Active Directory Tenant ###